New Cadet Welcome and basic instructions

 What can I expect of the officers over me?

-The officers in the Aces Wild are here to lead in drops and administrate out of game to keep us organized.
+The officers in the Aces Wild are here to lead in drops and organize the unit outside of game to keep things moving smoothly.
 They will not tell you how to play in your normal every day play time.
 Our officers are carefully selected and you can always go to them for help with anything.

 What can be done to support the Aces if I want?
 What options are available?

 The most basic and important thing you can do is just be around!
-Man power is very important to us at any given time and we know how busy everyone's real life is.
-Any time you can give us is great.
-Additionally, you may contribute to our website costs.
-There is a donation section on the left hand side of the screen on the forums and the home page.
+Manpower is very important to us at any given time and we know how busy everyone's real life is.
+We also appreciate donations to help support the website and other initiatives.
+Keep an eye out for those opportunities in the Dispatch Discord channel.